GCSEs

 How can I make the most out of study leave?

-It is likely that your school or college will offer a variety of study resources.
-For example, they may offer revision sessions or e-learning material.
-If you’re struggling to understand something or feel stuck on what to revise next then use these.
+Your school or college will likely offer a variety of study resources.
+For example, they may offer revision sessions or -learning material.
+If you’re struggling to understand something or feel stuck on what to revise next, then these will be great for you.
 Also, remember you can reach out to your teachers for any help during your study leave.
+Past papers can be an excellent resource too.

 undergraduate Uni's